 Email, it was supposed to die out with the growth of social media right?
 Apparently, that is not the case.
-In fact, according to inc.com, “nearly 68 percent of teens and 73 percent of millennials said they prefer to receive communication from a business via email…” Email is still widely used and very popular, especially for professional communications.
+In fact, inc.com say nearly 68% of teens and 73% of millennials said they prefer to receive communication from a business via email…

 “Email remains a significantly more effective way to acquire customers than social media – nearly 40 times that of Facebook and Twitter combined.”